 - start or join an ongoing video call if you are a part of a group.
 During the call you can write your questions or notes in a chat so as not to disturb a speaker.

 Skype is free.
-You will pay only for such features as voice mail, SMS texts or making calls to a landline, cell or otherwise outside of Skype.
+You will need to pay only for features likes voice mail, SMS texts or making calls to a landline, cell or otherwise outside of Skype.

 N/B: You can record a meeting if you use Skype for Business.